-Can you dissolve a company with outstanding debts owing to HMRC, and if you do, can HMRC pursue the closed company for repayment of its tax liabilities?
+If you dissolve a company with outstanding debts, can HMRC chase your closed company for repayment of its tax liabilities?

 We take a look at the potential outcomes of dissolving a company with tax debts and explain the action HMRC could choose to take against you.

 Can HMRC Investigate or Chase a Dissolved Company?

 The answer is yes, HMRC can chase a dissolved company.

 Even if the company is successfully dissolved, creditors, including HMRC, will still be able to pursue the company through the courts to recover the money they are owed and that could have negative consequences for you as a company director.

 As part of the company dissolution process, a copy of the strike off application must be sent to all interested parties, including any outstanding creditors such as HMRC.
 The registrar will also publish a notice in the Gazette of the proposed dissolution, which will give all parties three months to object.

 Sometimes, however, a company manages to complete strike off without creditor objection.
 This doesn’t mean the matter is now completed, however, as HMRC may become aware at a later date.

 HMRC has the power to reopen closed company, via restoring it to the register with a court orderTrusted Source – .GOV – Claiming Money or Property from a Dissolved Company if it feels debts have been evaded.
 It can then issue a winding up petition to the restored company, which could mean compulsory liquidation via the court.